Nabanna (building): The building

 The 14-storey building housed the government's garment park, Hooghly River Bridge Commissioners (HRBC) and was turned into the new secretariat within a month and a half by the PWD department.
-The chief minister's office is located on the top floor.
-The 13th floor has the offices of the chief and home secretary.
+The chief minister's office was located on the top floor.
+The 13th floor had the offices of the chief and home secretary.
 The 4th and 5th floor are the Home Departments.